 But fleeing means you let go of everything you can’t carry.

 First it was the photographs and clothes,

-then the food, and water.
+then the food,

 You get to the point where you can only carry yourself,